JoseAn1/gettingCProject/CodeBook.md

-##3.3-CODEBOOK of the values of feature variable
+##3.3-CODEBOOK of the "values" of feature variable: types of measurement

 Reading of the next table:in the first feature,for instance, the description of the feature is: measure of time domain of the body signal, done with an Accelerometer device and calculating the mean of the axial X.